robrich/kubernetes-hands-on-workshop/15-Install-Azure-Kubernetes-Service/README.md

    This will be a very under-powered Kubernetes cluster, but it'll also fit nicely in the Azure trial constraints.

-4. Optional: In the networking tab:
+4. In the Networking tab

-   - Optional: Edit the DNS name prefix
+   - Change the Network Policy to `Azure`.

 5. In the Integrations tab, select the container registry created above.
 This automatically creates the service principal and access permissions to pull containers from the registry into the cluster.